Community discussion on suicide prevention talks signs, stigma

 He believes the issue is one that spans all ages.

-“It’s not just the young people who are getting killed every day, bullets don’t discriminate whether it’s on age, whether it’s on political affiliation, where you live, it doesn’t discriminate,” said Cappawana.
+“It’s not just the young people who are getting killed every day.
+Bullets don’t discriminate whether it’s on age, whether it’s on political affiliation, where you live, it doesn’t discriminate,” Cappawana said.

 According to the American Foundation on Suicide Prevention, firearms accounted for nearly 51% of all suicide deaths in 2017.